alisha2501/Random-Projects/README.md

 *Therapist Chatbox*

 A text-based AI application offering supportive conversations for users to express emotions and discuss mental health anonymously.
 It provides customizable responses, resource recommendations, and progress tracking features.

+*Face Recognition*

+This python code captures real-time video from a webcam and detects faces in the video stream using OpenCV and Haar Cascade Classifiers.
+The detected faces are highlighted with blue rectangles.